TL;DR

 Conclusion

-The real power of the Net Promoter System isn’t in any single loop—it’s in how the inner loop, outer loop, and huddles work together.
+The real power of the Net Promoter System isn't in any single loop.
+It's in how inner loop, outer loop, and huddles work together.
 When done right, they transform feedback from a report card into a reliable engine for improvement, innovation, and impact.

-It’s not just about closing tickets or logging insights.
-It’s about building a system where every team knows how to listen, where to act, and how to make customer feedback the logic behind your next play.
+It's not just about closing tickets or logging insights.
+It's about building a system where every team knows how to listen, where to act, and how to make customer feedback the logic behind your next move.
 Whether you're just starting or scaling up, what matters most is execution with consistency and intent.
-Because when all three elements sync, feedback becomes more than a metric—it becomes your competitive edge.